crcollins/chemtools-webapp/README.md

 This takes a log file (assumed to be correct) and returns a gjf file with the extracted geometry.
 This is intended to be used to extract the optimized geometry from the DFT log files to then use as the TDDFT gjf file. _WARNING: this will not work in some cases where the job stopped part way through writing._

-#### Homo Orbital ####
+#### Get Jobs ####

-This takes multiple log files and returns a page with a list of filenames and the respective Highest occupied molecular orbital number for use in generating HOMO and LUMO cube files.
-The LUMO will be the value given plus one.
+This allows the creation of job files just based on file names.
+Along with just being able to make jobs, it can also take the files submited and post them to the supercomputers and run the calculation with the new job file.

 ### Users ###